NiklasPhabian/ESM263_GIS/docs/assignment/01/index.md

     ![Figure 3: Export Map](images/HW1_export2_qgis.png)

-9. Verify that your PDF document contains a clear and readable map.
+1. Verify that your PDF document contains a clear and readable map.

 #### Task 4: Turn-in your assignment

 1. **Rename** your map image file to include your full name with proper capitalization and no spaces or punctuation ([Camel Case](https://en.wikipedia.org/wiki/Camel_case); e.g., from `HW1.pdf` to `HW1MortimerSnerd.pdf`.
-2. **Create** a submission by uploading your map image file to the assignment page on the gauchospace course website.
+2. **Create** a submission by uploading your map image file to the assignment page on the Canvas course website.

 ### Things to look out for